Destination: Haida Gwaii! Leave a reply

 Before I could get too upset at losing a big fish I was soon back on the single action reel and long mooching style rod fighting another Chinook.
 This one found its way to the boat and Tom scooped it into the net.
 We found the fish by trolling along a rocky shoreline and when the sonar showed a bait ball we circled around and found the feeding Chinook.
 The rest of the morning was much the same with releasing smaller “feeder” Chinook.
 We then took a lunchbreak back at the lodge and picked up Matt for the afternoon fishing.

-It was Father’s Day weekend, one of the first trips of the year for Englefield, which will offer trips until the end of August.
+It was Father’s Day weekend, one of the first trips of the year for Englefield, which will offer trips through mid-September.
 Joining Tom and Matt Nelson, father and son, fishing in the Haida Gwaii Island’s was one of the greatest fishing day’s I’ve had.
 They have a bond like most parent-child but when the fish hits the rod it’s more like a team than a dad and son duo.
 That afternoon, in less than one hour they caught and landed several decent Chinook, until they found the two they were looking for and it was time to head back to the dock and a prime rib dinner.

 The Outdoor Line Blogger